Azure/bicep-lz-vending/src/self/subResourceWrapper/readme.md

 virtualNetworkVwanAssociatedRouteTableResourceId | No       | The resource ID of the virtual hub route table to associate to the virtual hub connection (this virtual network).
 If left blank/empty default route table will be associated. virtualNetworkVwanPropagatedRouteTablesResourceIds | No       | An array of virtual hub route table resource IDs to propogate routes to.
 If left blank/empty default route table will be propogated to only. virtualNetworkVwanPropagatedLabels | No       | An array of virtual hub route table labels to propogate routes to.
 If left blank/empty default label will be propogated to only. roleAssignmentEnabled | No       | Whether to create role assignments or not.
-If true, supply the array of role assignment objects in the parameter called `roleAassignments`. roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create.
+If true, supply the array of role assignment objects in the parameter called `roleAssignments`. roleAssignments | No       | Supply an array of objects containing the details of the role assignments to create.

 ### subscriptionId